isabella232/mobile-services.pt-BR/help/android/wearables/c-android-wearables--additional-notes.md

       A ocorrência vem do aplicativo wearable.

 * The SDK automatically syncs the `aid`/`vid`/`visitor` `service id`/`privacy` status from the handheld app to the wearable app, so do not call `setPrivacyStatus`/`setUserIdentifier`/`idSync` from the wearable app.
-* [Mensagens no aplicativo](/help/android/messaging-main/messaging/messaging.md), [Target](/help/android/target-main/target.md)e [Audience Manager](/help/android/audience-manager/audiencemgmt.md) estão desativadas para o aplicativo wearable.
+* [As mensagens](/help/android/messaging-main/messaging/messaging.md)no aplicativo, o [Target](/help/android/target-main/target.md)e o [Audience Manager](/help/android/audience-manager/audiencemgmt.md) estão desativados para o aplicativo wearable.